yog24esh/javascript-temperatureMap/README.md

+# Temperature assessment using GIS

-Using the temperature(heat maps) draws New Delhi city map (temperature basis).
+Using the past average temperature draws New Delhi city heat map.

 Static example -